Have every post delivered to your inbox and get access to hundreds of useful design freebies.

 I recently created some icons and released them to the public for free (and hope to be able to release some more soon), one of which was the icon I’ll be showing you to make in this tut.
 Feel free to go and pick up those icons here.
-I can also recommend free printable calendars.

 This guide will walk you through how I created the Google Calendar icon.
 There’s a total of 41 steps, so it’s a reasonably long tutorial, so feel free to grab a drink before we begin.
 You’ll be required to spend a few moments at various points in the tut to draw shapes freeform so please, take your time, and enjoy the experience.